ros2/design/articles/per_package_documentation.md

 This section addresses requirement 2.8, cross-referencing between sibling packages.
 As packages integrate their documentation into the system, cross-referencing between packages will be inconsistent.
 It may require multiple builds of all the packages in the system to eventually reach a consistent state for cross-references.
-How exactly this will be executed will be determined once the system is deployed.
+How exactly this will be executed will be determined.

 ### URL structure